Information on this page answers the following questions:

 - The extent of injuries or property damage, if any

 - Description of any suspects: gender, race, height, weight, clothing, hair color/style, facial hair, scars/marks/tattoos

 - Description of suspect vehicle: make/model, color, tag numbers (including jurisdiction), whether there are temporary tags on the vehicle

-- Direction of flight: down what street/alley; on foot, bicycle or motor vehicle
+- The direction of flight: down what street/alley; on foot, bicycle, or motor vehicle

 - Also, it is critical that you give the call-taker your phone number—especially if you are calling from a wireless phone—so that the police can call you back if they need additional information.